CNEWA Canada

 Sustainability

-CNEWA aims to work through church and church-related institutions to create employment and income-generating opportunities for people who have lost income and farmers whose fields have been destroyed by the war.
-We also plan to support individuals to establish or scale small businesses.
+CNEWA-Pontifical Mission creates employment and income-generating opportunities for people who have lost income and farmers whose fields have been destroyed by the war, and have supported individuals to establish or support small business initiatives.

 Get to know us and stay informed about the impact your support makes.